WesleyAC/blog/_posts/2017-01-04-writing-an-os-in-rust.md

 * I like how many options there are with where to go - if I get tired of working on memory, I can just switch over to the keyboard driver, or to making the printing API nicer.
 * Good tutorials take OS development for "wow, only wizards must be able to do that" to "wow, os development is so much fun!".
 I can't stress enough how good intermezzOS is.
 Philipp Oppermann's tutorial goes more in depth but there's less explanation on the why.
 Still, both great tutorials.

 If you'd like to check out what I have so far, [here](https://github.com/WesleyAC/subatomic/) it is!
-The code's pretty bad, since it's my first major Rust project, and it doesn't do much, but I'm proud of it nonetheless :blush:.
+The code's pretty bad, since it's my first major Rust project, and it doesn't do much, but I'm proud of it nonetheless 😊.